Calculate Your Home Business Space Deduction

 Be careful to separate business expenses from personal expenses.
 Then separate expenses into two categories:

 Direct expenses are those used only for the business section of your home.
 An example would be paint, wallpaper, and carpeting used only in that area.
+You can deduct these expenses at 100% because they are only related to your business.

 Indirect expenses are those paid for running your home which can be deducted based on the percentage of the home used for business (see "Calculating Your Home Office Space Deduction").
 Typical indirect expenses include rent/mortgage interest, utilities, insurance, and general home repairs.